KL171 (Early Roman Corinthian Imitative Lamp) [permalink]

 Description

 Nine large joining fragments preserve ca. 75% of top and most of bottom.
-Extensive abrasion, erosion and flaking.
+Moderate to severe, extensive abrasion, erosion and flaking; worn breaks; rare patches of encrustation.

 Published as